eric-lyons/dataflow-design-patterns-for-bigquery-and-alloydb/python/read.md

 Some common use-case would be an analytics engineer who wants to explore the functionality of AlloyDB with real data that exists in his/her/their BigQuery Instance.

 This framework uses a Makefile to instatinate a Dataflow Flex template.
 This will create a Docker image in container registry and then you can re-use the template with the simple command of make run.

+AlloyDB can use the default network provided in a GCP project.
+This is generally too broad for most realworld use-cases.
+We would suggest setting up your own network to specific to your use-case.
+If you wish to specify a subnetwork, please add --subnetwork to the makefile where the dataflow parameters are set.
+For more information on how to properly pass this arg, [please visit this page](https://cloud.google.com/dataflow/docs/guides/specifying-networks).

 ### The Code